Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Wilson-Cowan model for neural populations

 We consider the classical Wilson-Cowan model \cite{Wilson1972}, which describes the dynamics of a large neural population composed of homogeneously interconnected excitatory and inhibitory neurons \cite{WC2016,WC2021,Benayoun2010,DiSanto2018}.
 The system of differential equations governing the dynamical evolution of the model is given by:

-where $x(t)$ and $y(t)$ are the activation levels of the excitatory and inhibitory neuronal populations, respectively.
-The parameter $\alpha$ represents the rate of spontaneous activity decay, while $s$ denotes the net incoming current, $s(t) = \gamma_{\mu}x(t) - \gamma_{\nu} y(t) + h $, which is simply the sum of all synaptic excitatory and inhibitory inputs, weighted by their respective synaptic strengths ----$(\gamma_{\mu}$ for excitation and $\gamma_{\nu}$ for inhibition--- plus a constant external input current, $h$.
-To reduce the dimensionality of the parameter space, all synaptic weights of a given type have been set to the same value.
-Finally \( f(s) \) is a sigmoid non-negative response function.
-The system displays two distinct dynamical regimes: a quiescent (inactive) phase, where $\bar{x} = \bar{y} = 0$, and an active phase $\bar{x} = \bar{y} > 0$, characterized by nonzero steady-state activity with excitation dominating the response ($\bar{x}, \bar{y} \neq 0$).
+where $x(t)$ and $y(t)$ represent the levels of activation of excitatory and inhibitory neuronal population, respectively.
+The parameter $\alpha$ represents the rate of spontaneous activity decay, while $s$ denotes the net incoming input, $s(t) = \gamma_{\mu}x(t) - \gamma_{\nu} y(t) + h $, which is simply the sum of all synaptic excitatory and inhibitory inputs, weighted by their respective synaptic strengths plus a constant external input, $h$.
+To reduce the dimensionality of the parameter space, all synaptic weights of a given type have been set to the same value: $(\gamma_{\mu}$ for excitation and $\gamma_{\nu}$ for inhibition).
+Finally, $ f(s)$ is a sigmoid non-negative response function.
+The autonomous system ($h=0$) displays two distinct dynamical regimes: a quiescent (inactive) phase, where the mean activity vanishes, $\bar{x} = \bar{y} = 0$, and an active phase characterized by nonzero steady-state activity $\bar{x} = \bar{y} > 0$.
 These phases are separated by a bifurcation that occurs at the critical point $\gamma_{\mu} = \gamma_{\nu} + \alpha$: below this threshold, the system remains in the quiescent state, while above it, activity becomes self-sustained (see below).